Can I Be Charged with a DWI If I Refuse a Blood Test?

 Being charged with driving while impaired (DWI) is a harrowing experience.
 Many drivers are afraid to incriminate themselves, but it’s important to understand your rights.
 If you are arrested for DWI and refuse a blood test, you should be aware that there are serious consequences even if you aren’t convicted.

 If you have been charged with DWI in Charlotte, don’t let the prosecution tell you that you should just plead guilty.
 Contact a DWI defense attorney who knows the law, and who will fight for you to obtain a fair result.
-At Randall & Stump, PLLC, we have the knowledge and experience to help you through this challenging time.
+At Randall & Stump, Criminal Defense Attorneys, we have the knowledge and experience to help you through this challenging time.
 To schedule a free consultation of your case, contact us today at (980) 237-4579.

 Implied Consent in NC